Florida scrub jay: Ecology

 Florida scrub jays are omnivorous and eat a wide variety of acorns, seeds, peanuts, insects, tree frogs, turtles, snakes, lizards, and young mice.
 They have also been occasionally observed to eat other birds' eggs or nestlings, but this occurs rarely.
 They routinely cache thousands of acorns a year, burying them just beneath the surface.
 The acorns are typically buried in the fall and consumed during the winter and spring.
 Acorns that are forgotten or missed may germinate, making the Florida Scrub-Jay an effective agent for the dispersal of a variety of oak trees.

 The Florida scrub jay may exhibit coordinated cooperative hunting, as seen in one case where a mated pair of the birds were observed attacking a black racer together in southcentral Florida.
 The snake may have been too large for one jay to kill it alone, and the pair ultimately succeeded in killing the reptile.
 Cooperated hunting like this is rarely documented in passerines.

 Scrub jays may also take silverware and other shiny objects in a manner similar to the American crow.

 Reproduction

 Florida scrub jays are one of the few cooperative breeding birds in North America.
-Fledglings remain in their parents' habitat for several years and help to rear young, watch for predators (such as short-tailed hawks or Accipiters), and defend territory against neighboring Florida scrub jay family groups.
+Fledglings remain in their parents' habitat for several years and help to rear young, watch for predators (such as short-tailed hawks or Accipiter), and defend territory against neighboring Florida scrub jay family groups.
 These families can range in size from 2 to 8.